⚡ Quick Verdict:

 ✅ Pros

-- Built-in calling, SMS, and email in one unified inbox
+- Built-in calling, SMS, and email without needing separate tools

-- Live call coaching helps managers train reps in real time
+- Live call coaching is included in higher-tier plans

 ❌ Cons